aulisius/RandomStringGenerator/README.md

 This is my first project (just for fun).
 Documentation for the project is mentioned here.

-class str is defined in head.h
+	 The class str is defined in head.h

-methods of str are defined in functions.cpp
+	 The methods of str are defined in functions.cpp

-file.cpp is where function calls, instantions are called(it is the main() technically).
+	 The file.cpp is where function calls are made and objects are declared(it is the main() technically).

 Headers used